Devon Mansions: Architectural style

 Devon Mansions comprises five separate, six-storey mansion buildings, all built in a near identical style, each containing several separate but interconnected blocks.
 Blocks 14-21 have pitched roofs, whereas blocks 1-13 have flat roofs.

 The buildings are of yellow brick, with a repetitive pattern of domestic scale sash windows organised within a simple arrangement of string courses and cornices, providing balancing vertical elements with splayed windows and stone quoins.
 Interest at street level comes from street railings that protect half basements and the main entrances to the buildings.

 There were originally 549 flats within Devon Mansions when constructed.
 The block containing original flats 168-191 was demolished in approximately 1902 to make way for Tower Bridge Road, bringing this number to 525.
 Following installation of integral bathrooms, lifts and internal reconfiguration of the flats undertaken during modernisation works carried out between 1965 and 1980, there are today approximately 337 flats in all.
 The current numbering is flats 1 to 180, then jumping to flats 331–489.

-The Devon Mansion buildings are a good example the mansion block style of the era.
-Indeed, during its Conservation Area Appraisal, Southwark Council specifically identified Buildings 1 and 2 of Devon Mansions as "making a positive contribution" to the local area - one grade below listed status.
+The Devon Mansion buildings are a good example of the mansion block style of the era.
+During its Conservation Area Appraisal, Southwark Council specifically identified Buildings 1 and 2 of Devon Mansions as "making a positive contribution" to the local area - one grade below listed status.